-I remember thinking at the time, “Gosh, will I be doing and feeling this same thing when I’m some ancient age like 60, or even 65, an old man on a park bench?”
+I remember thinking at the time, “Gosh, will I be doing and feeling this same thing when I’m some ancient age like 60 or 65, an old man on a park bench?”
 This morning, I’m happy to report that I do!
 And that the human pageant has continued to reward me, whether I’m in the park or at the beach or behind the serving table at our coffee hour after services, which is a rich setting indeed for feeling the love.

 At base, such scenes have always reinforced my pretty much unshakeable faith in the essential goodness of human beings.
 That for all our neuroses and contradictions and fears, we all want to get with the program and do our part to love and be loved in return, to do good and have good done for us.

 Which brings us to this question of “the inherent worth and dignity of every person.”
-You might not guess this from everything I have said here, but the first principle is the only that I have had trouble with over my years as a UU.
+You might not guess this from everything I have said here, but the first principle is the only one that I have had trouble with over my years as a UU.
 As our very first, we can assume it has a kind of primacy in our tradition, and here I am, feeling rather wobbly about it.

 I trust it’s not grounds for excommunication?